basarat/typescript-react/04 publish/README.md

 "start": "npm run build -- -w"
 ```

-* Now we just run this on the console to compile our project.
+* Now lets go ahead and run build once on the console to compile our project.
 ```
 npm run build
 ```